Teach English to Local Students

 Accommodation

-During your time with PMGY in Costa Rica you will live in our Volunteer House located in Coronado, a suburb of San Jose.
+During your time on the Costa Rica volunteer programs you will live in our Volunteer House.
+This is located in Coronado, a suburb of San Jose.
 You will find restaurants, convenience stores, cafés, pubs and ATMs all within walking distance.
 You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way.

-The accommodation is comfortable with free Wi-Fi.
-Each room has single or bunk beds with up to 3 people per room in same-sex rooms.
+The accommodation is comfortable and comes with free Wi-Fi.
+Each room has single beds with up to 3 people per room in same-sex rooms.
 Volunteers are provided with cupboard space and bed linens.
-Bathrooms are shared, but have a hot shower and western style toilet.
+Bathrooms are shared but have a shower and western-style toilet.

-The house has a communal area for volunteers to hang out.
-We encourage you to bring some small padlocks to store any valuables in your own bags, but there is a safe in each room for shared storage.
-There will also be fridge space available for volunteers to store any items they need to keep chilled in the kitchen.
-The Volunteer House has a laundry room on site to do all your own washing equipped with washers and dryers!
+The house has a communal area for international volunteers to hang out after completing volunteer work in Costa Rica.
+We encourage you to bring some small padlocks to store any valuables in your own bags.
+However, there is a safe in each room for shared storage should you wish to use this.
+In addition, there will be fridge space available for volunteers to store any chilled items.
+The Volunteer House has a laundry room on-site.
+Consequently, you can do all your own washing equipped with washers and dryers!

-Volunteers are a short walk from the centre of Coronado meaning that restaurants, supermarkets, cafes and projects are close by!
-The house is in a compound with 24-hour security and a digital keypad to open and close the front gates.
+Volunteers are a short walk from the centre of Coronado.
+As a result, many restaurants, supermarkets and volunteer projects are nearby!
+The residence accommodation is in a compound that comes with 24 hour security.
+Moreover, there is a digital keypad to open and close the front gates.
 This is to ensure that volunteers are safe.
-Meals are not provided so there are fully equipped kitchens to prepare all of your food within the house.
-This accommodation setup offers volunteers the unique experience of living with lots of other volunteers as well as an independent environment in this Latin American country.
+There are fully equipped kitchens to prepare all of your food within the house.
+To sum up, the volunteer accommodation setup offers volunteers a unique experience.
+That is, you get the opportunity to live with other volunteers as well as an independent living environment.

 Internet Access